Information for term Promoting Children's Rights & Education

 Gain experience working alongside passionate Ghanaian NGO leaders committed to transforming the lives of children through education

 Find rewards in keeping children ages 4 to 15 off the street

 A Certificate of International Service Learning (50+ hours)

 Location & CultureClick to Open

 One of Africa’s most stable countries, Ghana offers a rich cultural heritage.

-Legon is a suburb outside of the Ghanaian city of Accra.
+Legon is a suburb outside of the Ghanaian capital city of Accra.
 It is home to the University of Ghana, which students and residents refer to simply as "Legon.”
 The oldest and largest university in Ghana, it was originally associated with the University of London but is now independent with over 40,000 students and a multitude of study areas.

 Accra is a bustling coastal city with beaches, botanical gardens, and colorful bazaars.

 Daily LifeClick to Open